ethancobos/dotfiles/README.md

 This repo contains all of the configuration for all of the tools that I use everyday as a software developer.
 It is a combination of my personal configuration and work configuration.
 See [General Setup](#general-setup) for the details on how I ensure that my work-specific and home-specific configuration doesn't mix.

-Each folder in this repo cooresponds (ussually) to a tool that I use.
+Each folder in this repo corresponds (usually) to a tool that I use.
 In the following sections I'll go over each of these tools in the order that I would install/set then up if I were starting from a fresh machine

 ## General Setup